vitrion/sipt/README.md

 By using SIPT, you can distributedly process a large amount of images in a High Performance Computer System known as cluster.
 Alternatively, you can use this software in both standalone and cluster mode in Spark.
 This software has been tested in Spark 2.3.1 and Hadoop 3.0.3.

+This toolkit is based on the DataFrame SparkSQL's data representation, which is fully compatible with the SparkML library for Machine Learning.

 ## How to cite this software

 This software was developed under the sponsory of the Mexican Council for Science and Technology under project number 1170.